 At the northern end by Thai Hill Garden Resort, Nhong Korean BBQ has an open air buffet from 259bt per person.
 Next door, Gloy is a great little Thai cafe, the real McCoy, normally full with locals and workers.

 Down on the sand at the southern end, Flora i Talay and Koh Chang Paradise have some decent in house diners which are worth a visit – Flora does a nightly BBQ – but the restaurant to look out for is up by the road, Signature, next door to Pajamas Hostel.

 In amongst the beer bars at the northern end, King Pizza comes with a slew of recommendations – takeaway only.

 Once of VJ Plaza, Marco now makes his home opposite Flora i Talay.
 Ranking near the top of all the Koh Chang Italian restaurants, the affable host serves up homemade pastas, pizzas and mains – plenty of good reviews in Tripadvisor.

 Incidentally, Abella is another long running Italian over in Coconut Plaza which has a steady following.

 For a decent cup of coffee, the Koh Chang chain, Marin, has a large and wonderfully cooling a/c shop on the corner of Coconut Plaza.
-Nong Bua Alam, upstairs at Signature too now gives you another option.
+Nong Bua Alam, upstairs at Signature, too now gives you another option (and plenty of photos).

 Recommended – Chai Chet Restaurants